 Agencies will have the opportunity to participate in coaching calls to help develop and refine ideas for proposals.
 Our coaches will help you refine your ideas.

-We strongly encourage all agencies considering participation in the hackathon to register for a coaching call to refine their ideas prior to submission.
-Agencies can submit their ideas via the submission form on hackforthecommunity.com starting October 2017.
+We strongly encourage all agencies considering participation in the hackathon to contact firstname.lastname@example.org to learn about Hack for the Community and register for a coaching call to refine their ideas prior to submission.
+Applications are due by Nov.
+8 for Hack for the Community 2020.

 (Nonprofits) If your proposal is selected, you will receive an email notification by Dec.
 15. Your nonprofit will benefit from: